-- (a) deliberately to capture injure or kill a wild animal of a European protected species; - (b) deliberately to disturb such an animal- - (i) if the disturbance is such as is likely to impair its ability to survive, breed or reproduce, or rear or otherwise care for its young, hibernate or migrate; or - (ii) if the disturbance is such as is likely to impair its ability to survive, breed or reproduce, or rear or otherwise care for its young; or - (c) deliberately to take or destroy the eggs of such an animal; or - (d) to damage or destroy a breeding site or resting place of such an animal. - (2) It is an offence for any person- - (a) to have in his possession or control; - (b) to transport; - (c) to sell or exchange; or - (d) to offer for sale or exchange, anything to which subsection (3) applies.
+- (a) deliberately to capture injure or kill a wild animal of a European protected species; - (b) deliberately to disturb such an animal- - (i) if the disturbance is such as is likely to impair its ability to survive, breed or reproduce, or rear or otherwise care for its young; or - (ii) if the disturbance significantly affects the local distribution or abundance of the species to which it belongs; - (c) deliberately to take or destroy the eggs of such an animal; or - (d) to damage or destroy a breeding site or resting place of such an animal. - (2) It is an offence for any person- - (a) to have in his possession or control; - (b) to transport; - (c) to sell or exchange; or - (d) to offer for sale or exchange, anything to which subsection (3) applies.